 Who does Betterment help?

-I also like this tool for beginners because it’s pretty easy to open an account, transfer money and invest.
+It’s pretty easy to open an account, transfer money and invest.
 The way they set things up will save you a ton of time.
 Basically, when you open your account, you’ll answer a handful of questions and based on your answers, Betterment will suggest how you should invest your money.
 That’s also handy if you’re a beginner.

 How does Betterment work?